bacionejs/tredicimalefici/README.md

 - Experimented with additional sounds and music...

 #### Day 7
-- I gave up on trying to make the game bigger.
-Chose a name for the game, made a youtube video, and called it a wrap.
+- I gave up on trying to make the game bigger, chose a name for the game, made a youtube video, and called it a wrap.

 ## Summary
 This is the biggest game I've ever made, but at 3k it is perhaps too small for the competition.
 Anyway, I like my game and maybe others will get something out of it.